Where to find the best afternoon tea with kids in London (2024)

 Brigit’s Bakery Classic Afternoon Tea Bus Tour

-One of the more original venues for afternoon tea is on board Brigit’s Bakery’s 1960s Routemaster bus.
+One of our favourite kid-friendly afternoon teas takes place on board Brigit’s Bakery’s 1960s Routemaster bus.
 Enjoy tea and cakes as you tour London’s highlights including Buckingham Palace, The Royal Albert Hall, the Houses of Parliament, Downing Street and more.

 Cost: Children £35 each; Adults £45 per person